DimaSmaha/wdio-altorney-test/README.md

 - Open VS code terminal and clone repository `git clone https://github.com/DimaSmaha/altorney-test`
 - Run in terminal `cd .\altorney-test\`
 - Run in terminal `npm i` to install all you needed
-- Enter npm run wdio and launch tests
+- Enter `npm run wdio` to launch tests

 #### Expected results:
 - Tests to be ran successfully